-This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued), and Voices, texts and material culture (A105).
+This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111) and Cultures (A112).
 These OU level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to the range of subjects in the arts and humanities.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 No preparatory work is necessary but, if you would like to do some reading in advance, you might like to look at A World History of Art by Hugh Honour and John Fleming (Laurence King Publishing).
 Despite its formidable size, this is a very accessible book, and you will find reading some of it provides interesting background for the module.
 The book is relevant from Part 3 onwards.

 Your study is based on three module books, co-published between the OU and Tate Publishing.
 These are extensively illustrated with full colour plates and incorporate activities.
 In addition, there are extensive visual and audio resources, supplied on DVDs.

 You’ll have access to a module website, which includes:

 - a week-by-week study planner

 - electronic versions of the printed module materials

 - an image gallery of works of art